Here are 10 facts you may not know about Timo Werner, who will be joining Chelsea from RB Leipzig at the end of the Bundesliga season.

 "When I was 11, 12, I used to have posters of Mario on my wall.
 Suddenly, there I was with Mario giving me high-fives and wishing me good luck on playing for Germany instead of him," he told Bundesliga.com.

-10. Dreams of the Premier League
+10. Long-time attraction to the Premier League